Refugee-Learning-Accelerator/rla-course-central/challenge2/deliverables.md

 ### Make an initial prototype - Due: Sun Nov/19 (midnight Amman)

 #### Tasks:
-1. Pick a possible solution to the challenge we discussed this week
+1. Pick a possible solution to the "How Might We" statement we discussed this week
-2. Create a prototype
+2. Create a prototype (your goal is to make it as tangible as possible)
-3. - Pick a specific method to design a prototype (e.g., a paper prototype, a series of mockups, or an interactive wireframe).
+3. Pick a specific method to design a prototype (e.g., a paper prototype, a series of mockups, or an interactive wireframe).
-2. Create a mockup/ prototype.
-Make it as tangible as possible.
-3. Submit your prototype and documentation (see notes on the deliverable below)
+4. Submit your prototype and documentation (answer the questions below)
-3. Review the prototypes of 3 other groups and leave feedback.
+5. Review the prototypes of 3 other groups and leave feedback.

-#### Deliverable
+#### Questions to Answer
-* What solution are you testing? (and why did you choose it)
+* What solution are you testing? (and why did you choose it?)
 * Submit your prototype (use photos, video, diagrams etc.)
 * Describe the prototype and why you chose this prototyping method.
 * What did you learn during the prototyping process?